Everything Is a Multivitamin

 According to Tod Cooperman, the founder and president of ConsumerLab.com, which conducts independent lab testing on retail dietary supplements, the end experience for buyers often looks similar, even if they select different products from different brands: They are taking at least one multivitamin, and maybe the equivalent of several.
 “What you typically see is that marketers are formulating products based on the smallest scraps of evidence for an ingredient that might relate to a condition,” he told me.
 “There’s the expectation that the products are going to contain many ingredients if there’s some magic to the formula, and obviously, that is what [the marketers] are shooting for.”

 Because consuming a minimum amount of certain vitamins and minerals is essential to human life, there are studies linking all of them to a slew of bodily processes.
 That means supplement marketers can advertise their products as supporting or encouraging (importantly, not causing) healthy immune function or clear skin or good mood, even if there’s no proof that taking large amounts of these substances leads to any additional effect.
 Vitamin C, for example, is indeed important for your immune system, and it figures prominently in many of the immunity-boosting supplements that have become especially popular during the pandemic.
 But as with all vitamins and essential minerals, infinite Vitamin C is not infinitely beneficial.
-Consuming it is helpful only to a point that most people hit through their diets, Haggan, the NIH dietician, told me.
+Consuming it is helpful only to a point that most people hit through their diets, Haggans, the NIH dietitian, told me.
 That point is far lower than the megadoses included in many immunity supplements.

-Where supplements make a real difference is in people with genuine nutritional deficiencies or with specific health conditions, Haggan said.
+Where supplements make a real difference is in people with genuine nutritional deficiencies or with specific health conditions, Haggans said.
 For example, pregnant people need to get more folic acid than the average person in order to prevent some birth defects, and vegans often don’t get enough B12.
 People with enough money to build bespoke personal supplement regimens rarely have deficiencies.
 Most Americans, for that matter, get everything they need by eating and going outside.
 Beyond the known essential nutrients, we have even less understanding of what—if anything—other supplement ingredients do, and in what amounts they might do it.
 Small studies abound, many of them conducted on rodents instead of humans.
-Although this type of research is crucial to scientists, Haggan said, it in no way proves that a particular effect can be extrapolated to humans through use of any particular consumer product.
+Although this type of research is crucial to scientists, Haggans said, it in no way proves that a particular effect can be extrapolated to humans through use of any particular consumer product.

 The problem is that the supplement industry, as it stands currently, ensures that making good personal choices with its products is almost impossible.
 Because even the most basic proof of a product’s efficacy and safety isn’t required in order to start selling, that research isn’t done.
 Cooperman told me that about one in five of the supplements that ConsumerLab tests is substantially different than what it claims to be.
 The ingredient levels are much too low or much too high.
 The pills don’t break apart to allow their ingredients to be absorbed by the body.
 The oil-based capsules go rancid.
 Some supplements are tainted with pesticides, metals, or actual pharmaceuticals.
 Price recounted an anecdote she heard from a chemist during her Vitamania reporting: While evaluating a male-enhancement supplement that was supposed to contain a traditional mix of Chinese herbs, the chemist cracked open a capsule and a chunk of a blue Viagra tablet fell out.
 (In the male-enhancement world, this kind of thing is more common than you might expect.)

-Note: * This article originally misspelled Carol Haggans’s name.